 I wanted to share with all of you some detailed insights on this topic coming straight from a mentor and coach of mine, Barry Habib.
-Since over the last several weeks I have gotten a lot of phone calls, text messages, and emails from current clients, agents, contractors, referral partners, Zillow Mortgages clients, and others who have been saying
+Over the last several weeks, I have gotten a lot of phone calls, text messages, and emails from current clients, agents, contractors, referral partners, Zillow Mortgages clients, and others who have been saying

 The Coronavirus Meltdown

 The current Coronavirus crisis is having a critical impact on the Mortgage Industry, which could potentially make the 2008 financial crisis pale in comparison.
-The pressing issue centers around capital that’s required by Mortgage Lenders to be able to function and meet covenants that are required for them to continue to lend.
+The pressing issue centers around the capital that are required by Mortgage Lenders to be able to function and meet covenants that are required for them to continue to lend.

 Here’s How the Mortgage Market Works

 Let’s begin with the mortgage process.
 A borrower goes to a Mortgage Originator to obtain a mortgage.
 Once closed, the loan is handled by a Servicer, which may or may not be the same company that originated the loan.
 The borrower submits payments to the Servicer, however, the Servicer does not own the loan, they are simply maintaining the loan.
 This means collecting payments and forwarding them to the investor, paying taxes and insurance, answering questions, etc. While they maintain or “service” the loan, the asset itself is sold to an aggregator or directly to a government agency like Fannie Mae (FNMA), Freddie Mac (FHLMC), or Ginnie Mae (GNMA).
 The loan then gets placed inside a large bundle, which is put in the hands of an Investment Banker.
 That Investment Banker converts those loans into a Mortgage Backed Security (MBS) that can be sold to the public.
 This shows up in different investments like Mutual Funds, Insurance Plans, and Retirement Accounts.